coinvent/coinvent/architecture.md

 Default implementations:

- - HETS for automated consistency checks.
+ - HETS for automated consistency checks, where possible.
+However consistency checks can be beyond the capability of the HETS automated theorem provers.
  - Manual for other scores.

 ### Concept Store: Store Concepts and Blend Diagrams